veryMaker/signum-node/README.md

 ### Docker

-`latest` : Latest master of the BRS with H2 database
+`latest` : Latest tag of the BRS with H2 database
-`mariadb` : Latest master of the BRS with MariaDB database
+`mariadb` : Latest tag of the BRS with MariaDB database
-`2.3.0-h2`, `2.3-h2` : Version 2.3.0 of the BRS with H2 database
+`2.2.3-h2`, `2.2-h2` : Version 2.2.3 of the BRS with H2 database
-`2.3.0-mariadb`, `2.3-mariadb` : Version 2.3.0 of the BRS with MariaDB database
+`2.2.3-mariadb`, `2.2-mariadb` : Version 2.2.3 of the BRS with MariaDB database

 **Note (H2 only):**